 The costs associated with incentive travel are an investment into your workforce.
 You can plan your program in-house or outsource the work to a travel agency that specializes in incentive travel.

 Planning incentive travel in-house

-If keeping planning internal, consider the costs of air travel, lodging, meals, activities and excursions, ground transport, event space rentals, legal, insurance, taxes, tips, gifts and prizes, the creation of content for internal communications, and a travel manager’s salary.
+If keeping planning internal, consider the costs of air travel, business hotels, meals, activities and excursions, ground transport, event space rentals, legal, insurance, taxes, tips, gifts and prizes, the creation of content for internal communications, and a travel manager’s salary.